-Contact with PCB in old paint, caulk or fluids leaking from capacitors can lead to skin absorption or ingestion of PCBs.
+Direct contact with PCB in old paint, caulk or fluids leaking from capacitors can lead to skin absorption or ingestion of PCBs.
 It is important to wear protective clothing gloves and respiratory protection if repairing or handling equipment like light ballasts that may have PCBs in them.

-Occupational exposures
+Occupational Exposures